-Our group works in close contact with clinical patient care, through excellent collaboration links to child neurology, neurology and pathology departments of Helsinki University and to hospitals throughout Finland, as well as through our responsibilities in HUSLab mitochondrial disease diagnosis.
+Our group works in close contact with clinical patient care, through excellent collaboration links to child neurology, neurology and pathology departments of University of Helsinki and to hospitals throughout Finland, as well as through our responsibilities in HUSLab mitochondrial disease diagnosis.

 See website for Academy of Finland Centre of Excellence FinMIT - Research on Mitochondria, Metabolism and Disease